 His political activism began with a bang: Kris was a candidate for the Manitoba Liberal Party in 2003, at the age of 21.
 In the intervening years, he has worked on numerous political campaigns.
-Most recently, he channeled this political energy with frequent contributions to the online Prairie-based news magazine, Spectator Tribune.
+He has also written extensively for the online, Prairie-based news magazine, Spectator Tribune.

 While pursuing his undergraduate studies at the University of Winnipeg, Kris developed and implemented an innovative school-wide debate and speech program at the Gray Academy of Jewish Education, teaching over 140 students.
 An internationally-recognized debate coach and judge, Kris has also spent nearly a decade mentoring Canadian and international students in speech and debate and has represented Canada as an official adjudicator at World Schools Debating Championships in Singapore, Peru, Germany, Wales, Korea, United States, Greece and Qatar.

 Kris credits his time with Stéphane Dion, both during Mr. Dion’s leadership campaign and while he was the Leader of the Opposition, for inspiring his own deeply-held passion for the natural environment; a passion that subsequently grounded his work as professional chef.
-A lover of travel, Kris has been fortunate to visit many parts of the world both professionally and in his personal time—and doing so has instilled in him a tremendous appreciation for the importance and value of diversity.
+A lover of travel, Kris has been fortunate to visit many parts of the world both professionally and in his personal time.

-He is currently pursuing a degree in law at the University of Ottawa.
+He is currently pursuing his juris doctor at the University of Ottawa.